Frequently asked questions

 "X" indicates TubeWitch timed out for that sensor and stopped searching to save battery.
 Default timeout is 15 minutes.

-Where do I set the pressure targets for my TyreWiz sensors?
+Where do I set the pressure targets for my sensors?

 What if the TubeWitch tire pressure alerts seem wrong?